Coordinates#

 >>> coordinates = pf.Coordinates(0, 0, 1)

 Create a Coordinates class object from a set of points in the cylindrical coordinate system.
-See coordinates concepts for more information.
+See see Coordinate Systems and Coordinates for more information.

 Parameters: